DigitallyDeja/PowerBi-ACS_Housing_Analysis/README.md

 ### Summary KPI cards
 - What is the national average rent price?
 - What is the average median household income?
-- What is the national percentage of households that are cost-burdened?
+- What is the percentage of households that are cost-burdened nationally?

 ### Core KPIs
 - Which states face the heaviest financial strain when the median income is allocated towards rent
-- How does the distribution of households with cost-burden levels depict the number of households that are financially affected and those that are not?
+- How does the distribution of households across cost-burden levels (<30%, 30-50%, 50%+) depict financial vulnerability?
-- How much of the household’s median income remains after paying annual rent?
+- How much median income remains after paying annual rent?
-- Are the ACS estimates according to the Margin of Error amounts?
+- How reliable are the ACS estimates according to the Margin of Error amounts?

 ## Process
 - Verify data for any missing data and anomalies, and transform data in Power BI